 Controlled Disbursement

-This is a technique generally used in corporate cash management.
+This is a technique used in corporate cash management.
 It helps larger companies monitor and structure their payments while benefiting (as much as possible) from earned interest.

 Disbursement Example